 Those were my good days.
 I loved being the busy, complicated, buzzing family man.
 But even with the fun that one experiences in their 40s, it also has its unique challenges, especially if you are facing divorce and are alone in it.

 Divorce at any stage in life is never easy.
-But for people in their late 40s, they face unique challenges.
+But for people in their late 40s, face unique challenges.
 Here are things people who’ve gone through a late-in-life divorce would tell their younger selves and hope others can learn some lessons:

 Women who’ve been out of the workforce for a while face challenges when trying to reenter.
-Before going into the divorce, find qualified financial advisors and career counselors who will help you analyze your options and determine your short and long term plans post-divorce.
+Before going into the divorce, find qualified financial advisors and career counselors who will help you analyze your options and determine your short and long-term plans post-divorce.

 A divorce attorney will tell you that the input of such professionals would be beneficial when negotiating for alimony and division of marital property.
 It is during such discussions that someone can get the idea of going back to school to increase his/her earning capacity.
 If that’s the case, the cost of going back to school would be included in the settlement package and have the breadwinner pay for the education as part of alimony.